gautam-kushwah/BigYellowTaxi/index.md

 # Introduction

+This app was built as part of CS 424 - Visualization and Visual Analytics Course  under Dr. Andrew Johnson in Spring 2022.
+The app is written in R and hosted on the evl(electronic visualization laboratory) shiny app server.
-The app is written in R and hosted on Shiny apps website.
-The app helps creates visualisation based on the data provided to it and helps the user get a better understanding of the data and possibly make inferences.
+This app visualizes data on Taxi rides in and outside Chicago in multiple ways using R, Shiny, leaflet and Shiny Dashboard  to help the user get a better understanding of the data and make inferences.

+The app is made to be served on a large screen size (11,520 X 3, 240 pixels).
+Therefore viewing it on a smaller screen would lead to the layout breaking up.
+A simple solution is to emulate a large screen size using chrome or some other browser.

 ### Software version